Rattail (hairstyle): Cultural prevalence

-Former junior welterweight boxing champion Kostya Tszyu sported a rather famous rattail throughout his career.
+Former junior welterweight boxing champion Kostya Tszyu wore a rattail throughout his career. and soccer player Rodrigo Palacio has a rattail.

 Game developer Richard Garriott has worn a rattail since 1984.

 In the Star Wars universe, Jedi Padawans wear a rattail called a Padawan Braid until they are given the rank of Jedi Knight.

 In the HBO series The Idol, the character Tedros, played by the Weeknd, sports a prominent rattail.